Apps

 pricestring | (req) => stringPrice per request in USD, e.g. '0.01'.
 Can be a function for dynamic pricing.

-descriptionstringHuman-readable endpoint description shown in 402 responses.
+descriptionstringHuman-readable endpoint description shown in 402 responses and marketplace.

 TypeScript